-Couric’s father John worked as a journalist at the Atlanta Journal-Constitution and the United Press wire service.
+Katherine “Katie” Couric was born in Arlington, Virginia on January 7, 1957.
+Her father, John, worked as a public-relations executive and news editor at the Atlanta Journal-Constitution and the United Press International wire service.
 He later became a public relations writer for the National Association of Radio & Television Broadcasters, and he encouraged his daughter to pursue a career in broadcasting.

 In 1979 Katie Couric graduated from the University of Virginia with a degree in American Studies and became a desk assistant at ABC in Washington.
-After less than a year, she found work as an assignment editor in the fledgling Cable News Network’s Washington Bureau.
-After seeing her first on-camera reports, CNN President Reese Schonfeld told producers he never wanted to see her on the air again.
+After less than a year, she found work as an assignment editor in the Washington Bureau of the fledgling Cable News Network (CNN).
+After seeing her first on-camera reports, CNN President Reese Schonfeld told producers that he never wanted to see her on the air again.

 Couric moved to CNN’s Atlanta headquarters as Assistant Producer of the network’s talk show Take Two, where she did on-camera political reporting during the 1984 presidential campaign, but found herself out of work after the election.